 After a week surfing and you haven’t had quite enough of the watersports we have one final watery treat for you.
-Rafting in Ubud will be a thrillseekers dream as we plunge and ride our way down the river.
+Rafting in Ubud will be a thrillseekers dream as we bump and splash our way down the river.

 Permaculture is a system designed for environmental management within the community.
 It aims to fulfill needs and to remain sustainable by utilizing local resources through environmentally sound methods that are energy efficient and balance local wisdom with nature and the environment.